limzkil/OM-binder-program/README.md

-# Getting Started with Create React App
+# OUT Maine Binder Program App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Refer to available scripts for proxying the client to the server.

 ## Available Scripts